 Line 15.
-Total credits.
-Use Schedule OR-ASC-CORP to report the amount and description of credits.
+Total carryforward credits from Schedule OR-ASC-CORP, Section D. Use Schedule OR-ASC-CORP to report the amount and description of credits.
 Use the description code from the list in Appendix A. The total of all credits is entered on Form OR-20-S, line 15.
 These credits can apply to tax on recognized built-in gains only.

 Line 16.
-Tax after credits (line 14 minus line 15).
+Tax after carryforward credits (line 14 minus line 15).

 Line 17.
 LIFO benefit recapture addition.
 Oregon has adopted the provisions of IRC §1363(d) for S corporations.

 LIFO benefits are included in taxable income for the last year of the C corporation under these provisions.
 On the LIFO benefits line of each of the first three returns of the new S corporation, add one-third of the tax that was deferred from the last year of the C corporation.
 The tax on LIFO benefit recapture is in addition to all other taxes, including the Oregon corporate minimum tax for excise tax filers.
 Include the computation schedule with the Oregon return (ORS 314.750).